CALL ME A CAB

 Ten Second Review

 Let's face it, you don't buy a Volkswagen Beetle if practicality is at the top of your agenda, so why not go the whole hog and opt for a soft top?
-The third generation Beetle Cabriolet is strong on style and looks a really great ownership proposition.
+The improved third generation Beetle Cabriolet we look at here is strong on style and looks a really great ownership proposition.
 If you want to make a statement, the fashionable Dune version will be tempting.

 Oscar Wilde tells us that the only way to get rid of temptation is to yield to it.
-And if you're amongst those who've always promised themselves a modern, affordable yet nostalgically styled new convertible, then what you might well be thinking of yielding to is something like this, the third generation Beetle Cabriolet.
+And if you're amongst those who've always promised themselves a modern, affordable yet nostalgically styled new convertible, then what you might well be thinking of yielding to is something like this, the improved third generation Beetle Cabriolet.

 This car's been on sale since 2013 and has proved to be a big step forward from its predecessor, bigger, better equipped, with superior engineware and much-improved quality.
 It also remains the most affordable route into Volkswagen soft-top ownership, which might make you feel better about stretching up to the trendest 'Dune' version lately added to the range.
-The Beetlet Cabriolet is also rather unique in the affordable drop-top segment, offering the kind of character you simply don't get in soft-top versions of ordinary family hatchbacks, the kind of rear seat space you'd never find in a convertible MINI and the sort of proper 'wind-in-the-hair' experience that can't be fully replicated by cars like the Fiat 500C and the Citroen DS3 Cabrio that aren't fully-fledged convertibles.
+The Beetle Cabriolet is also rather unique in the affordable drop-top segment, offering the kind of character you simply don't get in soft-top versions of ordinary family hatchbacks, the kind of rear seat space you'd never find in a convertible MINI and the sort of proper 'wind-in-the-hair' experience that can't be fully replicated by cars like the Fiat 500C and the Citroen DS3 Cabrio that aren't fully-fledged convertibles.